 If you have fallen for the misconceptions, concluding that co-sleeping parents are irresponsible is only natural.
 However, if you look beyond the imprecise science and unfounded warnings against the practice, you will find that co-sleeping parents are anything but irresponsible.

-The Truth: Make no mistake.
-Co-sleeping done wrong can pose life-threatening risks to your infant.
+Make no mistake: co-sleeping done wrong can pose life-threatening risks to your infant.
 But by following the best practices and safety guidelines, co-sleeping can prove to be one of the most sensible things you can do for your child’s well-being.

 With your baby in close proximity, reaching out to nurse only gets easier.
 Parents, especially moms, need all the help they can get as babies need soothing and feeding (especially at night).